aprilsourz/freelunch-api/README.md

 I started the project by writing user stories.
 I then drew wire frames and made an ERD.
 I wrote pseudocode for every feature.
 Through this process I was able to more accurately see complexity and strip down my plan to a mininum viable product.

 ## Building
 I worked on one resource at a time.
 Starting with users and their profiles(engineer or recruiter), then moving onto the conversations resource.
 I used rails commands to generate migration, model, and controller files.
-Referring to my user stories and pseudocode while creating the controller action for each API endpoint helped me stay on track.
+Referring to my user stories and pseudocode while creating the controller action for each API endpoint helped me to stay on track.
 I tested routes with curL scripts throughout the process.
 I often broke down a controller action into small steps on paper.

 I implimented the front end app with ember.js.
 I found it useful to refer to rails console when I got errors.
 This helped me format the HTTP requests from the front end correctly.